willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 1. C++ needs to know *exactly* how those numbers are *arranged and used* ahead of time.
 1. C++ is *dumb*.
 It gives you the tools to painstakingly construct whatever you want and trusts that you know what you are doing.

-These will become readily apparent with every concept.

 ## Comments

 C++: